|

 father worked for Valentines & Sons Ltd as a professional photographer,

-taking postcards etc.
+taking photos for postcards etc.

 I stayed in Dundee 'till 1963